There’s a lot to talk about when it comes to driving in Norway, so here we go!

-6) Lastly, I want to touch on Norway’s network of scenic drives.
+6) Finally, I want to touch on Norway’s network of scenic drives.

-Along with being “particularly beautiful,” these routes are touted as having architecturally designed lookouts and “extremely fancy bathrooms” to bring you closer to nature.
+Along with being “particularly beautiful,” these routes are touted with architecturally designed lookouts and “extremely fancy bathrooms” to bring you closer to nature.
 We drove most of the Aurlandsfjellet route and bits and pieces of the Hardanger and Ryfylke routes.

 Rules of the road